brendaang/OWASP-WebGoat-CZ4068-/Injection Flaws/SQL Injection (advanced).md

   - so in the case where nothing is displayed
   - have to start asking the database true or false questions.
   - therefore blind SQL injection much more difficult to exploit.

+## Blind SQL Injection Exercise
+Steps taken:
+- Use Burp to catch the request at